 External Control - The Nemesis can be easily configured to work with a variety of expression pedals and footswitches for various external control options.

-Hold Mode - Sustain your delay sounds with the HOLD function by holding down the right footswitch while in use.
+Hold Mode - Sustain your delay sounds with the HOLD function.
 The delayed audio is repeated infinitely for ambient sustain effects.